tamcy/DataExporterBundle/README.md

 ### Changing column properties

-By default, columns are exported in the order when they are added.
+By default, columns are exported in the order they were added.
 But you may want to modify the column order after the exporter is built.
 Here's how:
 ```php
 $columnSet = $exporter->getColumns();
 $columnSet->getChild('lastName')->setPosition(2);
 ```
-Note that position is not guaranteed to be unique.
-It is legitimate to have nonconsecutive position, or two columns with the same position.
+Note that `position` is merely a sorting hint.
+The library will not modify other columns' positions to prevent clashing.
+In other words, it is possible for a column set to have columns with nonconsecutive position, or more than one columns with the same position.

 Alternatively, you may re-order the columns via `setColumnOrders()`: